besok/graphviz-rust/README.md

 }
 ```

-The module allows adjusting some of the parameters such as indent step or line separator using `PrinterContext`:
+The module allows adjusting some parameters such as indent step or line separator using `PrinterContext`:

 ```rust
      fn ctx() {